History of Murano glass

 to the "lattimo" canes and "cameo" glasses

 When Murano glass masters resumed in the Renaissance many ways and motifs of the Roman decoration, the historian Sabellico, in a passage of his De Venetae Urbis Situ did not hesitate, as we shall see, to define Murrini certain glassware they created probably to imitate some examples found in Alexandria in the first century BC and in the first century of our era.
+This is an important chapter of the history of Murano glass.

 The term Murrini came not only back in fashion in the second half of the nineteenth century, when for the second time our craftsmen began to re-study the ancient techniques to exhume and start them in new splendor, but it is still very much alive on the Murano island.